Exor/Steam/README.md

 > Example Output: [GetGlobalAchievementPercentagesForApp](./examples/user/stats/GetGlobalAchievementPercentagesForApp.txt)

 #### GetUserStatsForGame
-Returns a list of achievements for this user by app id.
+Returns a list of achievements that the user has completed for this user by app id.

 ##### Arguments